ndsev/zswag/README.md

 ### Documentation extraction

-When the OpenAPI/Swagger YAML is auto-generated, `ZserioSwaggerApp` tries to populate the service/method/argument/result descriptions with doc-strings which are extracted from the zserio sources.
+When the OpenAPI/Swagger YAML is auto-generated, `Server` tries to populate the service/method/argument/result descriptions with doc-strings which are extracted from the zserio sources.